seL4/microkit/docs/manual.md

 In general, PPs are provided by services for use by clients that trust the protection domain to provide that service.

-To call a PP, a PD calls `sel4cp_ppcall` passing the channel identifier and a *message* structure.
+To call a PP, a PD calls `microkit_ppcall` passing the channel identifier and a *message* structure.
 A *message* structure is returned from this function.

 When a PD's protected procedure is invoked, the `protected` entry point is invoked with the channel identifier and message structure passed as arguments.